PUBLIC DREAMS CHARITABLE TRUST.

 Where does the money come from?

 Our income is from grants, sponsorship and fundraising during the year.
 We raise around $27,000 before the gates open.
-This helps us to keep the cost of entry down to the public to $6 for all ages.
+This helps us to keep the cost of entry down.
 Under 3 free.

 Who funds us?

 Hastings District Council,NZ Lotteries, Eastwater, Clubs Hastings, Trust House, Ngati Kahungunu Iwi Inc, Eastern & Central Trust, Lion Foundation, Firstlight Foundation, Creative Communities Hastings, Corys and other local businesses who help from time to time.
 We organise fireworks shows around the country and our fees contributes around 10% of our costs.